The National Plan to Reduce Violence against Women and their Children 2010 – 2022

 The Second Action Plan recognises that domestic and family violence and sexual assault do not occur in insolation from other challenges faced by individuals and communities.
 The Second Action Plan will strengthen linkages with other significant national reforms to drive a holistic response to reducing violence against women and their children.
 This includes work addressing female genital mutilation, trafficking and human slavery, disability, homelessness, children, and settlement services for refugee and migrant women.

 The First Action Plan: Building a Strong Foundation 2010-2013 (the First Action Plan), laid a strong foundation for long-term change.
 This included through the establishment of essential, national-level infrastructure to inform future policy and service delivery and to engage the community in reducing violence against women and their children.

-Key initiatives established under the First Action Plan include Australia’s National Research Organisation for Women’s Safety (ANROWS), the Foundation to Prevent Violence against Women and their Children and The Line social marketing campaign.
+Key initiatives established under the First Action Plan include Australia’s National Research Organisation for Women’s Safety (ANROWS), the Our WATCh and The Line social marketing campaign.
 Innovative national services were also set up to support women who have experienced violence, such as 1800RESPECT, Australia’s first national professional telephone and online counselling service for women experiencing, or at risk of domestic and family violence and sexual assault.

 Reporting and Evaluation